barrett777/Heroes.ReplayParser/README.md

 Most of my progress is a direct result of other people's efforts with the Starcraft 2 replay file format.
 Of particular importance is this C# parser which was basically the foundation of this project: https://github.com/ascendedguard/sc2replay-csharp

-These projects have also been very helpful in referecing different areas of the replay file format:
+These projects have also been very helpful in referencing different areas of the replay file format:

 https://github.com/Blizzard/s2protocol